-Today's episode serves as an intro to a miniseries on the influence of Arabic on the English language.
+Today's episode serves as an intro to a series on Arabic loanwords in English.
 As a Semitic language, Arabic is very foreign to English.
 We take a look at some of the basic linguistic and cultural features of Arabic that make it stand apart from the rest of the languages discussed on this podcast thus far.

-At last, the finale in the Words for Granted miniseries on the days of the week!
-We conclude with a investigation of "Saturday" and "Sunday."
-"Saturday" comes from a root that literally means "day of Saturn."
-Unlike the rest of the English names for the days of the week, it is a direct etymological descendent of the original Latin name for Saturday.
-"Sunday," of course, comes from a root that literally means "day of the sun."
-In this episode, we also compare and contrast these English names with their Romance language equivalents.
+At last, the finale in the Words for Granted series on days of the week!
+‘Saturday’ comes from a root that literally means ‘day of Saturn.’
+Unlike the rest of the English names for the days of the week, it’s a direct etymological descendent of the original Latin word for Saturday.
+And Sunday—you guessed it—literally means ‘day of the sun.’
+We also compare and contrast these English names with their Romance language equivalents.